Chatouil/OC_02_ScrapBook/README.md

 1. Requirements :
 Having Python 3 installed
 Download the project somewhere on your drive
+- unzip the downloaded project archive
+- or use this command line : git clone https://github.com/SachaaBoris/OC_02_ScrapBook.git path\to\your\folder\here
 Navigate to this folder within your favourite console and type : py -m venv ./venv
 Activate your virtual environment by typing : venv\Scripts\activate
 Apply the projects requirements by typing : py -m  pip install -r requirements.txt